-Australian cricket in turmoil after captain admits ball tampering plan
+Australia cricket captain resigns over ball tampering scandal

-(CNN)Australia's national cricket team is in turmoil amid an embarrassing ball-tampering scandal which has provoked calls for the sacking or resignation of the team captain and coach.
+(CNN)The captain and vice-captain of Australia's national cricket team resigned in the middle of a Test match Sunday over a ball-tampering scandal.

-Pressure is building on captain Steve Smith and coach Darren Lehmann to leave after young fielder, Cameron Bancroft, 25, was caught on camera pulling tape from his pocket and rubbing it on the ball on day three of the third Test against South Africa Saturday.
+Pressure had been building on captain Steve Smith after teammate Cameron Bancroft was caught on camera pulling tape from his pocket and rubbing it on the ball on day three of the third Test against South Africa Saturday.

-The scandal is causing outrage in Australia and has prompted widespread calls for a full investigation from fans, former players, official sporting bodies and senior politicians including Prime Minister Malcolm Turnbull.
+The scandal caused outrage in Australia and prompted widespread calls for a full investigation from fans, former players, official sporting bodies and senior politicians including Prime Minister Malcolm Turnbull.

+On Sunday, the resignations of Smith and vice-captain David Warner were announced in a statement from Cricket Australia.
+"Following discussions with Steve Smith and David Warner they have agreed to stand down as Captain and Vice-Captain respectively for the remainder of this Test match," said CEO James Sutherland.

+"Cricket Australia and Australian cricket fans expect certain standards of conduct from cricketers representing our country, and on this occasion these standards have not been met."

+Sutherland said Tim Paine would take over the captaincy for the rest of the Test match.

-In a press-conference Smith, 28, admitted to concocting a plan to tamper with the ball, by rubbing dirt onto the surface to cause it to swerve unpredictably in the air.
+In a news conference earlier Smith, 28, admitted to concocting a plan to tamper with the ball, by rubbing dirt onto the surface to cause it to swerve unpredictably in the air.
 The method goes against cricket's code of conduct and is considered illegal within the sport.

 Smith revealed that the idea of tampering with the ball was first raised at lunch Saturday and concocted by an unnamed "leadership group."